 A strong statement of purpose communicates to an admissions committee your preparedness for graduate studies.
 You need to introduce yourself, explain what sparked your interested in graduate study in History, describe your academic background, and elaborate on your academic interests going forward.
 Finally, you need to tell the admissions committee why you are choosing their department — why are they a good fit for you, and why are you a good fit for them?

-Most statements of purpose are no longer than 2 pages in length and all should consist of the following elements:
+Most statements of purpose are no longer than 2 pages in length.
+All should consist of the following elements:

 Tell the committee where your interests lie and why you have chosen to attend graduate school.
 This part should be brief and to the point — do not spend a lot of time on autobiography.

 - Summary of undergraduate and (if applicable) previous graduate career

 Explain any research you have conducted (and indicate with whom, what sort of work your produced) including any important papers, senior/MA thesis.
 This section is the place to include anything scholarly beyond your curricular requirements that might pertain to the area you wish to study in graduate school.

 - Discussion of the relevance of recent/current activities